What is the Zioness Movement?

 There are those on the right who say that one cannot be Zionist if they identify as progressive.
 And there are those on the left who say that one cannot be a progressive if they identify as a Zionist.
 We flatly reject the attempted weaponization of antisemitism for political gain from any movement, and we refuse to let anyone else define our community or our values.
 This has, of course, made us the target of both groups––which shows that our work is both pivotal and effective.

 Zioness is regularly attacked by those on the right who do not share our values and instead promote anti-progressive policies that harm women, children, communities of color, LGBTQ individuals, immigrants and refugees, and members of all marginalized populations.
 It is typical for progressive organizations to be attacked from the political right, and we are no different.
 But often, attacks on Zioness from the right suggest that we are “not Zionist enough” or “not pro-Israel enough” and stem from our refusal to take positions on the politics and policies of Israel.
 There are some on the right that attempt to claim Zionism and support for Israel as their own––a move that stokes division among Jews and seeks partisan political gain.
 It won’t work: American Jews will not abandon their progressive commitments, and will not fall for these craven attempts to turn us against our allies to focus exclusively on ourselves.
-By providing an inclusive home for American Jews, who overwhelmingly identify as both progressive and Zionist, Zioness is frustrating the efforts of those who wish to use the Jewish community as political pawns.
+By providing an inclusive home for American Jews and our allies, who overwhelmingly identify as both progressive and Zionist, Zioness is frustrating the efforts of those who wish to use the Jewish community as political pawns.
 For this, they attack us.

 Unfortunately, because we are Zionists, Zioness has also been attacked by members of the progressive movement, in spite of the fact that we’re mobilizing Jewish activists to support it.
 Our sin is believing that Jews deserve national self-determination.
 Zioness believes that progressive movements must live their values.
 We demand accountability and evolution from movement leaders when they engage in any form of bigotry, including, of course, antisemitism.
 At times, our work holding allies to a high anti-bias standard has made us powerful enemies of people who are not as committed to these values as we believe progressives should be.
 While we wish this weren’t the case, we believe unequivocally that holding ourselves and all others in the progressive space to these standards is worth it, because exclusionary movements that fail to live the values they preach ultimately cannot achieve the change America desperately needs.
 Regardless of intention, movements that stoke community discord strengthen the hand of white nationalists, who revel in community tension and division.
 We want and are fighting for an inclusive, equitable, progressive movement for change.
 That’s worth fighting for––and worth being attacked over.
 The attacks say more about our attackers’ values than they say about us.